CatOneTwo/WSOD-Paper-List/README.md

-# Weakly supervised object detection and localization
+# Weakly supervised object detection and localization (WSOD)
 A paper list of state-of-the-art weakly supervised object detection or localization.

 ## Relevant Repositories